|Coffee by Mary Denman Photography|

 As always, the best way to get better is to PRACTICE.
 If you practice every night at dinner, with low lights especially, you'll become a better food photographer very quickly.

 Keep on clicking!

-TWEETABLE: 5 Tips for Taking Better Food Photos with a Cell Phone (click and tweet!)
+5 Tips for Taking Better Cell Phone Food Shots (click to tweet)

 BLOGS I JOIN ON THE WEEKENDS: